terraform-google-modules/terraform-google-kubernetes-engine/modules/asm/README.md

 This module installs [Anthos Service Mesh](https://cloud.google.com/service-mesh/docs) (ASM) in a Kubernetes Engine (GKE) cluster.

-> [!NOTE]
+> [!WARNING]
-> This module is no longer supported or recommended.
-Instead, use the `google_gke_hub_feature` and `google_gke_hub_feature_membership` resources to provision managed service mesh as shown at https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/gke_hub_feature_membership#example-usage---service-mesh
+> This Terraform Kubernetes Engine ASM Submodule has been deprecated in release v34.0.0 and will be removed entirely in a future release.
+It is recommended to migrate to the [google_gke_hub_feature](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/gke_hub_feature#example-usage---enable-fleet-default-member-config-service-mesh) and [google_gke_hub_feature_membership](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/gke_hub_feature_membership#example-usage---service-mesh) resources.

 ## Usage